Correlation-Weighted Communicability Curvature as a Structural Driver of Dengue Spread: A Bayesian Spatial Analysis of Recife (2015-2024): Theoretical and Empirical Results

-In 2024, we observe a partial reconstitution of epidemiological connectivity.
-Although the number of cases rises again, the spatial pattern does not reproduce the diffuse collapse seen in 2015.
-Curvature values exhibit greater heterogeneity, combining regions of positive curvature with localized pockets of negative curvature.
-This arrangement indicates a moderate diffusion capacity, concentrated in specific urban clusters.
-The network recovers some connectivity, yet remains less integrated than in 2015, resulting in substantial but more spatially delimited outbreaks.
+In 2024, we observe a partial reorganization of epidemiological connectivity.
+Although the number of cases rises again, the spatial configuration does not reproduce the highly integrated pattern observed in 2015.
+Curvature values display greater heterogeneity, combining regions of positive curvature with localized pockets of negative curvature.
+This configuration indicates a moderate diffusion potential, concentrated in specific urban clusters.
+The network thus recovers part of its connectivity, while remaining less integrated than during the peak epidemic year.

-Comparing these three years reveals a consistent pattern: (i) in 2015, the urban network exhibited high connectivity, favoring broad diffusion; (ii) in 2019, structural fragmentation drastically reduced the potential for transmission; and (iii) in 2024, the system assumes an intermediate configuration marked by localized outbreaks and moderate connectivity.
-These results demonstrate that spatial curvature captures the structural dynamics of epidemiological risk, distinguishing periods of heightened susceptibility to widespread dissemination from those in which transmission tends to remain confined.
+A comparison across these three years reveals a consistent structural pattern: (i) in 2015, the urban network exhibited high functional connectivity, favoring widespread diffusion; (ii) in 2019, increased fragmentation substantially limited transmission potential; and (iii) in 2024, the system assumed an intermediate configuration characterized by localized outbreaks and moderate connectivity.
+These results indicate that spatial curvature captures meaningful changes in the structural organization of epidemiological risk, distinguishing periods of heightened susceptibility to broad dissemination from those in which transmission tends to remain spatially confined.

-Thus, the maps presented do not merely depict case intensity; they reveal how the spatial architecture of transmission reorganizes over time.
-Communicability curvature therefore emerges as a relevant complementary tool for geographically targeted epidemiological surveillance, enabling the anticipation of diffusion patterns and guiding more precise interventions.
+Thus, the maps presented do not merely reflect variations in case intensity; they reveal how the spatial architecture of functional connectivity reorganizes over time.
+Communicability curvature therefore emerges as a complementary tool for geographically targeted epidemiological surveillance, supporting the identification of structurally vulnerable areas and the design of more precise intervention strategies.